-Each data surface has total of 657 tracks and is capable of recording 6,400,800 bytes of unformatted data on 635 tracks.
-Twenty two spare tracks, (four for customer use) are provided for track reallocation in the event of media flaws.
+Each data surface has total of 697 tracks and is capable of recording 7.025,760 bytes of unformatted data.
+Eighteen spare tracks are provided for track reallocation in the event of media flaws.

 Media defects are characterized as being either correctable or uncorrectable as a function of the type and magnitude of the media flaw.
 Various error correction codes may be implemented to correct errors in the data read from the disk.
 However, the code chosen should be consistent with the media manufacturers media testing and certification methods.
 In the 9415-3 WREN media certification is performed using the following standards: